1.1. About this document

 Passwords are not stored in any reversible way.
 Only a hash of each password is stored.
 During the connection, hashes are compared.

-Cloudiway staff have absolutely no access to your Cloudiway platform password.
+Cloudiway staff has absolutely no access to your Cloudiway platform password.